In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 A car is a vehicle

-Then there is a relationship of inheritance (belonging). van and car are derived classes, and vehicle is a base class.
+Then there is an inheritance relationship (belonging). van and car are derived classes, and vehicle is a base class.

 A van can be driven